PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ## Regression testing

 This is the most important part of our work: usually, the nominal test is OK, and has already been tested by the author.
 But the PR might have introduced some regressions somewhere else in PrestaShop.
-This is where our functional knowledge of the solution is really important.
+This is where the functional knowledge of the solution makes a difference.

 With the PR, the issue, and the information we can get by looking at the code (for the QA analysts who have a technical background and know how to “read” code), we must be able to identify possible side effects of the PR, and test them all – or at least, the most important of them (since we cannot spend hours and hours on each PR).